 What occurs is just as you’d expect from this type of movie.
 After the awesome party to get the nerds in the door, the actual pledging is hazing to the nth degree.
 It’s crazy how quickly this goes ape-shit.
 I half expected the trio to be in a human centipede within an hour.
 The actions and suitably cringe-inducing and did get the suitable reactions from me as a viewer.
 Despite the expectations being followed, as the hazing/torture ramps up and the expected twists past this segment, the shot choice, editing, and look of the film do get a good level of tension.

-During this, David does calm the hell down to make me only want his ears grabbed with hot tongs instead of the above.
+During this, David does calm the hell down to make me only want his ears grabbed with hot tongs instead of the head plus stick.

 One major downside is the way the film treats women.
 It’s enough to almost take me out of the film, and will no doubt turn off many viewers.
 This is a frat movie, so this is a bit expected, but the women exist solely as sex objects, to lure the nerds in and then die.
 It could have possibly been a better turn and stronger film to excise all women and keep it to fucked up dudes.

 The look helps the film a great deal.
 Daniel Robbins is a newish director – his one other feature credit is Uncaged (I’ve not seen it) but he and his crew show a deft hand both in basic camera work and the color design of the film.
 I look forward to what the Robbins may do in the future, the seeds of fine work are present.
 But the sapling grown from the first seeds is a good growth.

 At a scant 77 minutes, Pledge doesn’t over stay it’s welcome.
 While character work outside of the basic notations is excised in exchange for this quick time, it allows a tight, often tense once it turns on the burners, horror film.

 I give a C+; well done enough for a rental and almost 80 minutes of entertainment.
 I wouldn’t revisit but a night at this club is solid.